Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Simulation-based Numerical Results

 \section{Simulation-based Numerical Results}

-In this section, we empirically evaluate the performance of policy $\Pi_{\mathrm{Alg1}}$.
-We calculate the regret by finding the difference in the number of sub-optimal actions taken by \Cref{alg1} compared to the optimal policy with the knowledge of the true service rate.
-The regret is averaged over 2500 simulation runs and plotted versus the number of incoming jobs to the system.
-From our simulations, it can be observed that the proposed policy achieves finite regret for $\mu \in (c/R,+\infty)$, as predicted by our analysis.
-Further, the finite-time performance of the other regime corroborates our theoretical bound.
-We demonstrate the finite-time performance under various service rates and compare the performance of our proposed policy against the dispatching scheme that updates the acceptance rule at every arrival.
-Furthermore, we compare the performance of our algorithm with two different RL algorithms: R-learning and Thompson sampling.
+In this section, we empirically evaluate the performance of policy $\pi_{\mathrm{Alg1}}$.
+We calculate the regret by finding the difference in the number of sub-optimal actions taken by $\pi_{\mathrm{Alg1}}$ compared to the optimal policy with the knowledge of the true service rate.
+The regret is averaged over 2500 simulation runs and plotted versus the number of incoming jobs.
+From our simulations, it can be observed that the proposed policy achieves finite regret for $\mu >c/R$, as predicted by our analysis.
+Further, the finite-time performance in the other regime corroborates our theoretical bound.
+We demonstrate the finite-time performance under various service rates and compare the performance of $\pi_{\mathrm{Alg1}}$ against the dispatching scheme that updates the acceptance rule at every arrival.
+Furthermore, we compare the performance of \Cref{alg1} with two RL algorithms: R-learning and Thompson sampling.
 In the plots of this section, we use a logarithmic scale for the x-axis when $\mu>c/R$ to display the variations clearly.
-For the case when $\mu<c/R$, we plot $\log\log(x)$ versus $\log(y)$ since the regret is bounded by a polynomial in $\log(n)$, where $n$ is the number of arrivals, and this axes scaling provides a clearer depiction of the regret.
+Moreover, when $\mu<c/R$, we plot $\log\log(x)$ versus $\log(y)$ as the regret is bounded by a polynomial in $\log(n)$ and this axes scaling provides a clearer depiction of the regret.
 Furthermore, the shaded regions in all plots indicate the $\pm \sigma$ area of the mean regret.

-\Cref{fig:sim_diff_mu} shows the behavior of the regret for different service rate values.
-We consider a system with $k=5$ servers, arrival rate $\lambda=5$, and $c/R=1.3$.
-We also assume $f(n)=\exp\left(n^{1-\epsilon}\right)$ with $\epsilon=0.4$.
+\Cref{fig:sim_diff_mu} shows the regret performance for different service rates in a system with $5$~servers, $\lambda=5$, $c/R=1.3$, and $f(n)=\exp\left(n^{0.6}\right)$.
 We can see that the regret grows as the service rate approaches the boundary value $c/R$ (from either direction).
 In addition, as the gap between the service rate and the boundary value narrows, the regret converges more slowly to its final value when $\mu>c/R$.
 The results of Figures \ref{fig:sim_diff_mu_a} and \ref{fig:sim_diff_mu_b} corroborate the theoretical bounds of Theorems \ref{thm:regret_mu>c/R_multi} and \ref{thm:regret_mu<c/R_multi}.